abhishekjain35/fyyur-project/README.md

 pip install Flask-Migrate
 ```

-> **Note** - If we do not mention the specific version of a package, then the default latest stable package will be installed.
+> **Note** - If the specific version of a package is not mentioned, then the default latest stable package will be installed.

 ### 2. Frontend Dependencies